-When it comes to travel nothing is new.
+When it comes to where to travel in 2020, nothing feels new anymore.
 Every destination has existed for centuries but many have not previously been open to tourism or perhaps are yet to catch the eye of international travellers.
 When considering where to travel in 2020, we wanted to list the most extraordinary destinations on our radar.
 Based on their cultural offering, remoteness and postcard worthy landscapes, these are the best places to travel in 2020.

 Pakistan might not be the first destination you thought of holidaying to, but the rewards of visiting a destination with very low Western influence are priceless.
 Pakistan is filled with culture, friendly hospitality, great food and some of the most incredible mountain scenery you will find the world over.

 If you are looking for cultural immersion and a wilder side to Africa beyond typical safaris, then you should definitely consider a trip to Ethiopia.
 From hiking to 4,500m above sea level and hanging out with Gelada Baboons to walking on sulphuric acid in the hottest place on earth, Ethiopia is full of surprises.

 Also read: 20 Things to know before you visit Ethiopia

 Once a part of the Soviet Union, Uzbekistan as it is known today still feels like a step back in time.
 Picture yourself in a maze of dazzling mosaics, intricate architecture, spellbound by the offering of textiles and trinkets you will not find elsewhere.
 There is a cultural mix that blends Asian influence with Russian, Islamic and Mediterranean influences all in one.
 This is the kind of destination you thought you could only dream still exists in its most raw, pure form.